smartninja/gae-login-boilerplate/README.md

 ## Cloud SDK and running the project

 Make sure you have Cloud SDK installed.
-You can run the project by typing `sh run.sh` in the terminal.
+You can run the project by typing `sh run.sh` in the terminal (Mac & Linux).
+On Windows run just `run.sh` command in Git Bash or similar program that can read shell scripts.

 ## Emailing